PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/database.md

 ## Why

 Naming conventions are important in a database and in application development in general.
 Having clear, concise names for tables, procedures, etc., is important for many reasons.
 It makes searching for the relevant table easier.
-It is more intuitive for someone learning the system.
+It is more intuitive for someone learns the system.

 ## Database Convetion
 ### Common Conventions
 - Table name should have plural name.
-- Both tables and columns should use lower case :), with underscores.
+- Both tables and columns should use lower case, with underscores.
 These are very readable and cross platform.
 - Each table in the database must have a timestamp column for created_at and/or updated_at, deleted_at for soft delete
   - for date type, it is recommended to use zoned date time (timestamp with timezone)
 - Each table in the database it is recommended to add created_by, updated_by, and/or deleted_by